VectorCare Integration

 When you accept a trip in the VectorCare user-interface, VectorCare will automatically notify AngelTrack.
 AngelTrack will then pull down the trip details, creating a new dispatch record for the trip.

-Reviewing data received from VectorCare
+Reviewing Data Received from VectorCare

 You can review the list of all trips received from VectorCare by accessing the VectorCare Configuration item under Settings, and then clicking the "VectorCare Trip Log" link.